sirrazor05/cloud/data_analyst/python_fundamentals.md

 print(common_tags)  # Output: {'python', 'data'}
 ```
 #### 3. Efficient lookups
-Checking if an element is contained in a set is fast (constant time) because sets use hash-based implementation.
+Checking if an element is contained in a set is fast (constant time - O(1)) because sets use hash-based implementation.

 ```python
 user_ids = {101, 102, 103, 104}